Rushifaaa/gerlang/docs/basic-types.md

 In this table, ***`o`*** characters are placeholder for octal digits and ***`x`*** characters are placeholder for hexadecimal digits.

+## `Niemals` ##

+`Niemals` is the "bottom type".
+This type is compatible with every other type (including itself), but no other type is compatible with it.
+(excluding itself)
+Using it as a function return type signifies that that function will never return, either because it will always throw an exception or because it calls the `beenden()` function.

 ## Arrays ##